 Peer-to-peer lending brings crowd-sourcing to unsecured loans between individual lenders and borrowers.
 P2P company websites greatly reduce the transaction costs of getting a loan, allowing borrowers to enjoy lower interest rates.
 Lenders can diversify their own risks and achieve higher interest rates than currently available on CDs or money markets.

-On the surface it sounds good, but before you leap into P2P lending you need to be aware of the issues with the companies, their marketing strategies, and the lender’s poorly-understood risks.
+On the surface it sounds good, but before you leap into P2P lending, you need to be aware of issues with the companies, their marketing strategies, and the lender’s poorly-understood risks.

 Let’s start with the dangers faced by borrowers.

 A P2P lending company seeks borrowers with credit scores as low as 600, but usually at least 660.
 Borrowers apply for unsecured loans of $1,000-$35,000 for 3-5 years at APRs as low as 7%.
 (Borrowers with lower scores, or with high debt-to-income ratios, will pay APRs as high as 35%.)

 The P2P company websites verify ID and run a credit check, but do not always verify a borrower’s income or other debts.
 Their risk committees use proprietary software to assess a loan’s default risk and set its interest rate.
 Borrower’s anonymous loan applications are posted on the company’s website for lenders to bid on.

 When lenders have agreed to fund the loan, the P2P company has the borrower sign a promissory note in exchange for the funds.
 (The P2P company takes an origination fee of 1%-5%.)

 The P2P company holds the promissory note and services the borrower’s loan payments, distributing them to the lenders (for another 1% fee – are you noticing a pattern of the high fees involved?).